-Once an incident has been mitigated, Miramar will initiate the recovery process in order to restore capabilities to pre-incident conditions.
+Once an incident has been mitigated, Miramar will initiate the recovery process, restoring capabilities to pre-incident conditions.
 You can assist the recovery effort by:

-- Following instructions from the Miramar Emergency Operations Center. - Conducting personal accountability checks for you and your family; report their status to your chain of command. - Reporting damage to your residence (on-station). - Capturing all costs incurred due to the incident in the event that you can file a claim.
+- Following instructions from the Miramar Emergency Operations Center. - Conducting personal accountability checks for you and your family; report your status to your chain of command. - Reporting damage to your residence (on-station). - Capturing all costs incurred due to the incident in the event that you can file a claim.